 According to EASA’s concept of operations, the regulatory framework for all three categories should set an adequate level of safety, but at the same time rules in each category should be proportionate to the risk of the specific operation.
 The Agency foresees that the ‘Open’ Category is established for the ‘low-risk’ drone operations and would not require authorisations by National Aviation Authorities.
 Operators and drone pilots in this group, whether commercial or not, would thereby only be subject to a minimal aviation regulatory system.
 For the ‘Specific’ (medium risk) and ‘Certified’ (higher risk) categories, EASA foresees more stringent requirements.

 In parallel to this, the Agency assisted the European Commission in the drafting of a revision of the EASA Basic Regulation, to allow EASA to regulate drones in all weight classes (eliminating the 150 kg threshold, below which the EU is currently not allowed to regulate, leaving this to the national authorities).
-The Revision of EASA’s Basic Regulation was part of the more general “Aviation Package” presented by the EU Commission in December 2015.
+The Revision of EASA’s Basic Regulation is part of the more general “Aviation Package” that was presented by the EU Commission in December 2015.
 The proposal was submitted to the EU Parliament and Council for a formal co-decision process.
 Since then, both Institutions made significant progress on drafting their respective amendments to the Commission proposal, incl. on the drone-related parts.
 In November 2016, the Parliament Transport Committee adopted its position on the revised EASA Basic Regulation, with the articles on unmanned aircraft presenting an improvement compared to the original Commission proposal.
 In the beginning of 2016 the draft legislation entered the trilogue phase between the Council, Parliament and the Commission.
+The trilogue phase proved challenging in the course of 2017, and the Estonian Presidency of the Council is hoped to make a good progress on the file.

 In the past, the EU Parliament’s Transport Committee has also drafted an own initiative report on RPAS.
 The so–called Foster report was approved in October 2015, along with a resolution for Safe use of remotely piloted aircraft systems (RPAS) in the field of civil aviation.